Buy the book! This massive tome offers a reasonably comprehensive overview of the Nintendo Entertainment System.

 The game that defined the NES, redefined Mario, and had a permanent impact on the shape of video games.
 It’s kind of a big deal.

 The second of NES’s (technically) third-party day-one titles, this American football sim seemed a natural fit for the U.S. launch.

 A showcase for the NES’s Trojan horse peripheral R.O.B., Gyromite is in fact a lot more fun than it really needed to be.

-Less a game than an interactive demo for the R.O.B. peripheral, Stack-Up feels rushed out the door moreso than any other NES launch title.
+Less a game than an interactive demo for R.O.B., Stack-Up feels rushed out the door moreso than any other NES launch title.

 The Robot Operating Buddy!
 R.O.B. has an interesting history, considering the way Nintendo abandoned him almost immediately.

 Irem’s Jackie Chan-based arcade brawler was the first of two third-party releases to be brought under Nintendo’s wing for the NES launch.